JWL0515/complex-CNN-for-doppler-ambiguity/README.md

   - ComplexAvgPool3d
   - ComplexMaxPool3d

-## Dataset
-Eample of the raw Dataset is on https://ieee-dataport.org/documents/doppler-ambiguity-dataset.
-All data is generated using Matlab to simulate a 77GHz FMCW millimeter-wave radar sensing in the road scenario.

 ## prepare_dataset.py
 This script provides various functions to preprocess the raw dataset.

+At the begin it is function cfar_rect.
+With this function the target can be detcetd.
+And the Area is called Region of Interest (ROI)

 Provided functions are:

 ## baseline.py
 This script shows the structure of CNN and the training- and testing phase.
+It provided only a idea, the reason is:

+The purpose of this thsis is to explore the feasibility and try to make the parameters of the model as few as possible, the structure of the model is very simple and parameters are also not 'perfect'.